Zacks Earnings Trends Highlights: Microsoft and Nvidia

 Here are the key points:

-- Unlike other recent periods, the revisions trend has been positive, with estimates for Q3 modestly up since the quarter got underway.
-Since the start of July, earnings estimates have increased for 5 of the 16 Zacks sectors, including Tech, Finance, and Energy.

-- Q3 earnings estimates have been under pressure for 11 of the 16 Zacks sectors since the start of the period, with the biggest pressure at the Medical, Transportation, Basic Materials, Consumer Discretionary, Consumer Staples, Construction, and Industrial Products sectors.

 - The positive revisions trend makes the overall setup for the Q3 earnings season favorable, but it raises the odds of actual results coming up short of expectations.
-In other words, it is reasonable to worry whether expectations for the period are too high.
+In other words, it is reasonable to worry whether expectations for the period are too high, particularly for the Tech and Finance sectors.

 Are Q3 Earnings Expectations Too High?